stevehenny/DigitGreyScaleNN/Data/README.md

+# Dataset Information

-This data set was downloaded from [https://www.kaggle.com/competitions/digit-recognizer](url) .
-I wanted to see how accurate of a NN I could make from using their dataset
+This data set was downloaded from [https://www.kaggle.com/competitions/digit-recognizer](url).
+I wanted to see how accurate of a NN I could make from using their dataset.